Who We Oversee

 The Ombudsman’s Office oversees and investigates more than 1,000 provincial government and broader public sector bodies, such as provincial ministries, Crown corporations, tribunals, agencies, boards and commissions, and municipalities, universities, and school boards.

-The Ombudsman CANNOT investigate hospitals and long-term care homes; those are overseen by the Patient Ombudsman, along with Community Care Access Centres.
+The Ombudsman CANNOT investigate hospitals and long-term care homes; those are overseen by the Patient Ombudsman.
 (The Ontario Ombudsman oversees the Patient Ombudsman, who is employed by Health Quality Ontario.)

 The Ombudsman also has no jurisdiction over private companies or individuals, doctors, lawyers, local police, decisions of judges or courts, the Ontario Cabinet, or the federal government.